-The priority of the humanitarian community remains ensuring that people receive the immediate lifesaving assistance and protection so crucial to their survival.
-However, after more than a decade of short-term relief aid, efforts to enhance the self-reliance of affected people will become increasingly central to humanitarian interventions in Sudan.
+The priority of the humanitarian community is to ensure that people in need receive immediate lifesaving assistance and protection, crucial to survival.
+After more than a decade of short-term relief aid, increasingly, the effort to enhance self-reliance among affected people is central to humanitarian intervention in Sudan.

 The Sudan 2018 Humanitarian Needs Overview points to 5.5 million people in need of humanitarian assistance, including 3.1 million in Darfur.
 Environmental factors exacerbate the humanitarian crisis, contributing to displacement and food insecurity.
 In particular, Sudan has recently experienced unpredictable rainfall patterns and drought, with consequences to the harvest and food supply.
 Pockets of drought in Kassala, Gedaref and North Darfur have resulted in complete crop failure, and consequent food insecurity.
 In other areas, annual rainfall has been known to cause flash-flooding, resulting in temporary displacement and the destruction of homes and livelihoods.
 Drought conditions are also responsible for the advance by two months of pastoralists seeking grasses for their herds.

 In South Kordofan and Blue Nile states, ongoing conflict has resulted in new population displacements to government-controlled areas, albeit in smaller numbers than in previous years.
 In areas under the control of Sudan People’s Liberation Movement—North (SPLM-N), which humanitarian organizations have not been able to access since 2011, the humanitarian situation is reportedly critical.